moadAlami/hierarchical-crop-mapping/Readme.md

 - There is a major problem with 'orge'.
 Removing raises the accuracy to +90% for 'ble tendre', 'ble dur' and 'avoine'.

 ## TODO
+- [ ] Migrate from loading files with geopandas to pickle (load first with pyogrio)

 ### Later
  - [ ] Automatic identification of the optimal dates